tsenovilla/pyreptasks/README.md

 To run the tests, install the test dependencies (this includes pytest, if you do not have it yet):

-% pip install -r requirements_test.txt
+% pip install -r others/requirements_test.txt

 To run all the tests, go to the repository where you have stored the folder "tests" and run: